flixo/mazesolver/README.md

 [https://medium.com/@jamis/weekly-programming-challenge-3-932b16ddd957](https://medium.com/@jamis/weekly-programming-challenge-3-932b16ddd957)

-This solution written in Javascript for Node 4.x and implements a breadth-first algortihm.
+This solution written in Javascript for Node 4.x implements a breadth-first algorithm to quickly solve all mazes in the challenge.

 # Usage